denisrosset/symdpoly/docs/src/main/tut/index.md

 SymDPoly and the group theory/linear algebra libraries it depends on were written by [Denis Rosset](https://github.com).
 For the implementation of the [cyclotomic number field](https://github.com/denisrosset/cyclo), we acknowledge contributions from the [GAP system](http://www.gap-system.org/Gap3/gap3.html) project.

 Feedback and suggestions are always welcome.
-We ask participants to follow the guidelines of the [Typelevel Code of Conduct](https://typelevel.org/conduct.html).
+We ask participants to follow the guidelines of the [Typelevel Code of Conduct](https://typelevel.org/conduct.html) (note that **SymDPoly** is not a Typelevel project, but some of its components, e.g. **Spire** are).

 ## License